cmdcolin/ammunition/README.md

 # ammunition

-A short database of deplorable things that Trump and his cronies do
+A short database of deplorable things in the Trump era

 ## Electron coverage